br0kenpixel/musica/README.md

     - [ ] Word-synced
 - [x] Dark mode

+# Building

+### macOS & Windows
+No extra setup is needed for these systems.

+### Linux
+You'll need to install some C libraries.
+You can find most of them [here](https://tauri.app/v1/guides/getting-started/prerequisites#setting-up-linux).

+You may need to install the following libraries too:
+- `libasound2-dev`

 # Dependencies
 - [Rust](https://rustlang.org/)
   - [Tauri](https://crates.io/crates/tauri) - Framework for building desktop applications.